Brett Kavanaugh: Private practice

 From 1997 to 1998, Kavanaugh was an associate at the law firm Kirkland & Ellis.
 Kavanaugh rejoined Kirkland & Ellis in 1999 and eventually became a partner.
 While there in 2000, he was pro bono counsel of record for relatives of Elián González, a six-year-old rescued Cuban boy.
-After the boy's mother's death at sea, his relatives in the U.S. wanted to keep him from returning to the care of his sole surviving parent, his father in Cuba.
+After the boy's mother's death at sea, his relatives in the United States wanted to keep him from returning to the care of his sole surviving parent, his father in Cuba.
 Kavanaugh was among a series of lawyers who unsuccessfully sought to stop efforts to repatriate González to Cuba.
 The district court, Circuit Court and Supreme Court all followed precedent, refusing to block the repatriation.

 Also at Kirkland & Ellis, Kavanaugh authored two amicus briefs to the Supreme Court that supported religious activities and expressions in public places.
 The first, in Santa Fe Independent School District v.
 Doe (2000), argued that a student speaker at football games voted for by a majority of students should be treated as private speech in a limited public forum; the second, in Good News Club v.
 Milford Central School, argued that a Christian Bible instruction program should have the same after-school access to school facilities as other non-curriculum-related student groups.